 An introduction to general animation techniques, this course combines theoretical elements of film aesthetics with practical experience in animation filmmaking.
-Students are exposed to all types of animated film production through lectures, film presentations, studio work and outside assignments.
-Class projects include: drawn animation, cell animation, stop motion, clay animation, rotoscoping and experimental techniques.
+Students are exposed to all types of animated film production through lectures, film presentations, studio work and outside assignments that utilize traditional and digital means to explore creative possibilities.
+Class projects include hand-drawn animation, digital cell animation, stop motion and experimental techniques.
 This course is a prerequisite for all intermediate and advanced animation courses.

-Prerequisite: First semester of studio foundation year.
+Prereauisite: First semester of studio Foundation Year